A broader no-code AI agent platform for customer support, sales, workflows, integrations, and omnichannel automation.

 |---|---|---|

-| Gorgias | Ecommerce support is the center of the stack and the buyer cares about orders, returns, and Shopify-native workflows. | Dchat has the cleaner story for website-first support, AI key ownership choice, pricing transparency, and self-hosting. |
+| Gorgias | Ecommerce support is the center of the stack and the buyer cares about orders, returns, and Shopify-native workflows. | Dchat has the cleaner story for website-first support, AI key ownership choice, pricing transparency, self-hosting, and a simpler approval-first action model. |

 | Help Scout | The team wants a human-first support platform with strong inbox polish, knowledge, and operational trust. | Dchat is stronger for AI-first website chat, same-thread handoff, and deployment control. |